yasirarism/MissKatyPyro/README.md

 </h1>

 ## NOTES
-This repo has many bugs and i dont have time to fix it.
+This repo has some small bugs and i dont have time to fix it.
 If you can help me, please open pull request (PR).

 ## Demo
 You can check demo this repo in this bot [MissKatyPyro](https://t.me/MissKatyRoBot)

 ## Features and Give Support
-* Please open this web https://yasirpedia.eu.org/ to check some feature or give support to me.
+* Please open this web https://yasirpedia.eu.org/ to know about me or support me.

 ## Variables